Student Onboarding and Ongoing Education Guide

 Methods of training and educating students may include, but are not limited to:

-- Title IX Coordinator’s welcome messaging;
+- President’s welcome messaging;

 - Online training;